javadelight/delight-nashorn-sandbox/README.md

 A secure sandbox for executing JavaScript in Java apps using the [Nashorn](https://docs.oracle.com/javase/8/docs/technotes/guides/scripting/nashorn/) engine.

+Initial support for Graal JS is also provided (see [PR #87](https://github.com/javadelight/delight-nashorn-sandbox/pull/87/)).

 Also see [Rhino Sandbox](https://github.com/javadelight/delight-rhino-sandbox).

 Part of the [Java Delight Suite](https://github.com/javadelight/delight-main#java-delight-suite).